fastplotlib/fastplotlib/CONTRIBUTING.md

 #### Testing Details

-An integral part of our testing suite is not only to test that our code is working, but to also check that are plotting library CI pipeline is producing things that "look visually correct".
+As a plotting library we require two layers of testing.
+1) We use a backend test suite that verifies the basic functionality of buffer managers, graphics, layouts, etc., and 2) another test suite which verifies that the library renders plots that are visually correct.

 In order to do this, each example within the `examples` directory is run and an image of the canvas is taken and compared with a ground-truth screenshot that we have manually inspected.
 Ground-truth images are stored using `git-lfs`.